 The swimmer’s snorkel is made of the following parts:

-- A mouthpiece made of soft transparent silicone, which rests comfortably in the mouth.
+Mouthpiece: The mouthpiece is made of soft transparent silicone, which rests comfortably in the mouth.
 The mouthpiece features a purge valve at the bottom.
 At the top, it attaches to the breathing tube.

-- A stiff breathing tube made of PVC.
+Breathing tube: The stiff breathing tube is made of PVC.
 It angles backward at the middle of the tube.
 It has a round profile at the base then morphs into a rounded rectangle towards the top.

-- A head bracket.
-The middle part of the bracket wraps around the tube, keeping everything in place.
+The head bracket: The middle part of the bracket wraps around the tube, keeping everything in place.
 The bracket ends in two curved branches that rest against the forehead.

-- An adjustable strap made of the same transparent silicone as the mouthpiece.
+Strap: The adjustable strap is made of the same transparent silicone as the mouthpiece.
 The strap attaches at both ends of the head bracket and is adjustable.
 At each side of the bracket, a small button locks and unlocks the strap for adjustment.